marcom/FoldRNA.jl/README.md

 # FoldRNA

-This is an experimental implementation of nucleic acid secondary structure prediction and analysis algorithms in Julia.
+This is an implementation of nucleic acid secondary structure prediction and analysis algorithms in Julia.

 ## Installation